 Submit a few details and see the benefits of an outright gift.

 An outright gift.
-When you make a gift today of real estate you have owned longer than one year, you obtain a federal income tax charitable deduction equal to the property's full fair market value.
+When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.
-Furthermore, the transfer is not subject to the gift tax, and the gift reduces your future taxable estate.

 A gift in your will or living trust.
 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Horizons continues after your lifetime and that your estate will benefit from a federal estate tax charitable deduction.
+In as little as one sentence or two, you can ensure that your support for Horizons continues after your lifetime.

 Submit a few details and see the benefits of a retained life estate.

 A retained life estate.
 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to Horizons but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
-Even though we would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you receive an immediate federal income tax charitable deduction for a portion of your home's value.
+Even though Horizons would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

 Submit a few details and see the benefits of a deferred charitable gift annuity.